 A Day Trip to Neuschwanstein Castle

 Did you know that the Disney castles have been modeled after the famous Neuschwanstein castle?
 Well, we do, of course, #themeparknerds!
-So guess where we are going after our stay in Munich!?
+So, guess where we are going after our stay in Munich!?
 Correct: Schloß Neuschwanstein!
 And since we couldn’t fly to Orlando this spring, we’re bringing a piece of Disney home to us.
 Neuschwanstein Castle was built in 1869 for the then Bavarian King Ludwig II above the town of Hohenschwangau near Füssen.
-Just a 1,5 hours car ride south-west of Munich.
-From there, we will make our way west to our next theme park adventure!
+Just a 1.5 hours car ride south-west of Munich.
+From there, we will make our way west to our next theme park adventure in LGBTQ+ Germany!

 Europa Park – Germany’s largest amusement park